W8-Recipedia/Recipedia/README.md

 !["Version"](https://img.shields.io/github/package-json/v/W8-Recipedia/Recipedia)
 !["Deploy"](https://img.shields.io/netlify/f95d5909-051d-4a94-ad17-4f8c86c80fc1)

-Recipedia is a web application that seeks to revolutionize the way that people find personalised recipes.
+Recipedia is a web application that revolutionizes the way that people find recipes.
 It recommends the most suitable recipes to users based on their dietary preferences, allergies, and health data.
 It also has a search function, which allows users to filter recipes by cuisine and/or diet.

 ## Getting Started